bigscience-workshop/data_tooling/README.md

 ## Issues we aim to address
 - How should we store and serve the dataset?
-- How do we manage personally identificable information and bias in data?
 - How do we store and serve meta-data in datasets?
 - How do we address contestation of data?
 - How do we prove legal compliance in the use of datasets?